PoisotLab/manuscript-template/manuscript.md

 pagination).

-The core bit of configuration is the `metadata.json` file, which handles information about authorship, affiliations, the abstract, keywords, etc.
+The core bit of configuration is the `metadata.json` file, which handles information about authorship, affiliations, the abstract, keywords, etc. All documents will be deployed to `gh-pages` *only* on push events from the `main` branch.
+All of the artifacts will be built when doing pull requests, so you can check that merging a branch is *not* going to cause the compilation of the documents to fail; indeed, you can download the artifacts produced during the run, to check the PDF and html files.
+The website is only updated from the `main` branch.

 # Deploying the template